Holographic Will

 Holographic Wills are handwritten by the testator without witnesses.
 Explore their creation, legal standing in the UK, and acceptance in other regions.
 Learn about appropriate circumstances for their use, potential risks, and the legal standards required in various areas.

-Holographic will sounds complicated but it is simply a handwritten will created and signed by the testator (the person making the will) without the presence of witnesses.
+Holographic will is simply a handwritten will created and signed by the testator (the person making the will) without the presence of witnesses.

 We’ll cover the special circumstances under which they are created, how these wills are viewed under UK law, and how this compares to other places where they're more commonly accepted.